kcochibili/ClickCounter/README.md

 # ClickCounter
-This class listens for clicks, counts them and sends you the result trough a simple interface
+This class listens for clicks, counts them and sends you the result trough a simple interface.
+Imagine trying to count how many times a view was clicked.

 ## Usage Example: